ev-the-dev/redis-go-clone/README.md

 To fully understand how section parsing and key:value pairs in RDB files work, this section is necessary.

+Some caveats:
+- Timestamps and Checksums seem to be in little-endian, so when evaluating them be cognizant of reversing the bytes.

 #### 1.1.1 Sections

 There are some reserved hex codes for specific sections and sub-sections: